mnspeer/membrane-permeability-predictions/README.md

 11. |dEs| =

 If any field has a different name in your input file than defined above, this can be adjusted following the prompts in the code.

+## Training model on new dataset
+Instead of using our pre-trained model, a new model can be trained from scratch on any dataset, which contains the ten defined parameters (as per Section Application).
+To train a new model, the *save_trained_model.py* file is used.
+The model is trained on the datset provided as a command line argument, then dumped into a file and can be subsequently used as *modelfile* for the *rf_classifier_load.py* program.

+## Additional programs used in research study
+The following outline of files was used for our model development and analysis.